 All you need to know about how to deal with personal information

-GDPR (the General Data Protection Regulation) is the data protection law that starts from 25 May 2018.
-This is all about personal information and how organisations get it, store it, keep it accurate, use it, share it, dispose of it and allow individuals access to it.
+The GDPR (the General Data Protection Regulation) and the Data Protection Act 2018 are all about personal information and the rules around how companies and organisations collect it, store it, keep it accurate, use it, share it, dispose of it and allow individuals access to it.
 In a nutshell, it’s about handling personal data in a way that’s clear, trustworthy and responsible.
-And if we get it wrong, the regulator can impose fines of up to 4% of worldwide turnover – that’s nearly £400m for Co-op.

 |It applies to data in any form:||Personal information means:|